 There is a habit in many rural areas in India known as ‘reverse smoking.’.
 This involves smoking from the lit end of the cigarette and is extremely dangerous to oral health, carrying a high risk of perforation of the palate and malignancy of the oral mucosa.
 One day an older man came to our community clinic; when I was undertaking rural rotations, his main complaint was a small hole in his cheek which he asked us to repair.
 The spot was, in fact, a complete perforation of the palate and buccal mucosa.
 This was the first of many similar cases I saw in my rural rotations.
 The provisional diagnosis, in this case, was Squamous Cell Carcinoma caused by reverse smoking.
 I was shocked, but this man’s problem was not particularly unusual.

 On one rural rotation, I suggested we improvise theater instead of giving the approved health talk to get the message across.
 I wrote the script, organized the cast, and made the travel arrangements.
 Village leaders and elders were given personal invitations.
 The event was very successful and attracted a large audience.
 The play was about the dangers of reverse smoking, and we established that many in the audience had been entirely unaware of the risks.
 Many came forward at the end to request further information or to be examined.
-I regard this as one of the most valuable things I have ever done because I believe that we started a process in that part of India that will save many lives.
+I regard this as one of the most valuable things I have ever done because I believe we started a process in that part of India that will save many lives.

 After graduation, I was fortunate to be offered a post in the dental wing of the most prestigious private hospital in my locality, one of the Yashoda group of hospitals.
 I worked as a Dental Surgeon under the direction of the Chief Prosthodontist and Implantologist, Dr. XXXX.
 I was also mentored by other highly experienced dentists, providing me with opportunities to use the most advanced equipment, such as wand-like intra-oral cameras and caries detector lights.
-I am very excited about technological developments and look forward to seeing many more.
+I am very excited about technological developments and look forward to seeing more.
 I worked in an environment that was in great contrast to the free clinics that I knew as a student, money was often of little consequence to our patients, and expensive crown and implant treatments were common.
 The experience of having worked at ‘both ends of the spectrum has been extraordinarily informative and has made me determined to give part of my time and skills to those unable to pay for treatment.
 Dentistry is a prestigious and well-rewarded profession, and I believe that this places an unavoidable responsibility on me to ‘give something back.'

 Thank you for giving my application your attention and consideration.